PreMedKB/PAnno/README.md

 ```

 ### Input data
-#### VCF file
+#### 1. Germline VCF file

-As the diplotype definitions only match to the human genome _GRCh38_ and given its increasing generality, CPAT requires that the VCF file is based on _GRCh38_.
+CPAT directly uses the NGS-derived germline VCF file as input and assumes it has undergone quality control.
+Therefore, if the VCF file is of poor quality, inaccurate genotypes and inappropriate clinical recommendations may be reported.

-CPAT directly uses the NGS-derived VCF file as input and assumes that it has undergone quality control.
-Therefore, if the VCF file is of poor quality, inaccurate genotype resolution results and inappropriate clinical recommendations may be reported.
+CPAT requires the VCF file aligned to the GRCh38 reference genome given the increasing generality and the built-in diplotype definition dependency version.

-#### Population
+#### 2. Population
 There are nine biogeographic groups supported by CPAT:

 **AAC** (African American/Afro-Caribbean), **AME** (American), **EAS** (East Asian), **EUR** (European), **LAT** (Latino), **NEA** (Near Eastern), **OCE** (Oceanian), **SAS** (Central/South Asian), **SSA** (Sub-Saharan African).